AngelTerrones/V-Algol/README.md

 Directory Layout
 ----------------
 - `README.md`: This file.
-- `Algol`: Verilog and Python source files for the Algol core system.
+- `Algol`: CPU source file written in Verilog.
 - `documentation`: LaTeX source files for the CPU manuals (TODO).
+- `software`: Support libraries for the CPU, in C.
-- `tests`: Test environment for the bPersei CPU and Algol system.
+- `tests`: Test environment for the CPU.
     - `benchmarks`: Basic benchmarks written in C. Taken from [riscv-tests](http://riscv.org/software-tools/riscv-tests/) (git rev b747a10**).
+    - `extra-tests`: Tests for the support libraries, and external interrupts.
     - `riscv-tests`: Basic instruction-level tests.
 Taken from [riscv-tests](http://riscv.org/software-tools/riscv-tests/) (git rev b747a10**).
-    - `settings`: Basic CPU configuration files.
     - `verilator`: C++ testbench for the CPU validation.

 Validation